UTM OISE Higher Education Internship

-Students complete the LHA5812HF (Internships in Student Services) course alongside their internship project over two semesters (September 2020 - April 2021).
-The internship requires 7 hours of work per weel (usually, one full day with the selected department).
+Students complete the LHA5812HF (Internships in Student Services) course alongside their internship project over one or two semesters (September 2020 - April 2021).
+The internship requires 7-12 hours of work per weel (usually, one full day with the selected department).
 This year, internships will be completed remotely in accordance with the campus closure due to COVID-19.
 In the event that all staff may to return to campus safety, interns would be invited to complete the remainder of their internship in-person.

 Benefits of the Program